PiterWeb/gurs-core/README.md

 ## 🤯 What is gurs-core ?

-Library that parses rust code & create an interface to use on your golang projects (intended to be used by a cli running on windows/linux/osx):
+Library that parses rust code & create an interface to use on your golang projects without external dependencies (intended to be used by a cli running on windows/linux/osx):

 - Using https://wazero.io/ [Needs to compile to Webassembly].